 With both statutes of limitations mentioned, certain exceptions may apply that might toll your case’s filing deadline.
 However, you do not want to wait too long to find out how long you have to file, especially if it puts you at risk of missing the deadline altogether.

-Intersections present many dangers.
-For example, drivers may attempt to make a turn before it is safe to do so, putting themselves in the path of a driver who legally has the right of way.
+Intersections present many dangers that can lead to side-impact collisions.
+For example, drivers may attempt to make a turn before it is safe to do so at a traffic light, putting themselves in the path of a driver who legally has the right of way.
 In this case, it is the turning driver who could be at fault for the T-bone accident.